trychlos/pwix-field/README.md

     Returns the named `Field.Def` object, or null.

     Because the `name` key is optional when defining a field, then not all field's are retrievable by this method.

+- `Field.Set.byPrefix( prefix )`

+    Returns the list of `Field.Def` objects which contains at least one key which starts by the given prefix, or an empty array.

+    `prefix` defaults to abn empty string, which means all fields.

 - `Field.Set.extend( <Array|Object> )`